LauYeeYu/Museum/content/posts/crimson-macaron/index.md

 On 13 March 2025, a total lunar eclipse occurred, which can be viewed in North America.
 This rare celestial event was a spectacular sight to behold.
-The bright section of the moon gradually dimmed and turned a deep red color, earning it the nickname "Blood Moon".
+The bright section of the moon gradually dimmed and turned a deep red colour, earning it the nickname "Blood Moon".

 <!-- more -->